How to Stay Motivated with Paying Off Debt

 - Each Other: I'm grateful that my husband and I are working together on getting rid of this student loan.
 He's awesome, plain and simple.
 He has been incredibly supportive on this and he has been wiling to make sacrifices for the family which in turn makes me want to give more.

-- Couple Money: Yeah, writing here has been incredibly helpful for me as I get to chat with you in the comments and get your stories, your feedback, and also your emails.
+- Community: Writing here on Couple Money has been incredibly helpful for me.
+I get more focused after chatting with you in the comments and getting your stories, your feedback, and also your emails.
 Staying connected to the community has made paying off debt a lot more fun.
-I hope you feel the same way too.
+You can build your own support group by gathering friends who have the same goals and helping each other stay accountable.

 - Personal Finance Sites/Blogs: Before I started writing about our family's finances, I was reading and being encouraged by others sharing their financial struggles and victories online.
 Some have moved offline and some have changed their financial goals as they've matured.
 I've found sites like Mr. Money Mustache, The Debt Movement, and Punch Debt in The Face to help me keep focused on the long term goal – being debt free and financially independent.

 - Books: I love to read and some of my financial books have proved useful as I tried to find ways to cut back on needless expenses and stay focused on eliminating debt.
-Some of my favorites include I will Teach You to Be Rich, Total Money Makeover, and Your Money or Your Life.
+Some of my favorites include I Will Teach You To Be Rich, The Total Money Makeover , and Your Money or Your Life.
 Not only do these books cover the numbers in personal finance, but they tackle the psychology behind the debt.
 There are stories, tips, and advice on adjusting behaviors to make it easier.

 As I write here on couple Money, my hope is that I add a bit of encouragement and practical to getting out of debt as I've received from others.